hacktivist211/AutoBooks/README.md

 ## Overview

-AutoBooks is a Hackathon-grade system that automates accounting document processing using **SELF-RAG** (Self-Reflective Retrieval-Augmented Generation).
-It monitors an inbox folder for incoming invoices, extracts accounting fields, classifies transactions to ledger accounts, and learns from user corrections to improve future decisions.
+AutoBooks is a live, agentic accounting system designed to demonstrate how SELF-RAG can be applied to real-world financial workflows.
+It continuously monitors an inbox folder for incoming or updated accounting documents, incrementally processes them using a streaming data pipeline, and extracts key accounting information such as parties, amounts, and descriptions.
+The system classifies transactions into appropriate ledger accounts with confidence-aware reasoning and, when ambiguity arises, incorporates one-time user feedback as persistent knowledge.
+This learned context is applied immediately to future documents, allowing AutoBooks to adapt in real time while producing continuously updated, Excel-ready accounting outputs suitable for downstream financial workflows.

 ### Key Features